History of Wikipedia: 2018

-During 2018, Wikipedia retained its listing as the world's fifth-most-popular website according to Alexa Internet.
-One notable development was the use of Artificial Intelligence to create draft articles on overlooked topics.

 On 13 April 2018, the number of Chinese Wikipedia articles exceeded 1 million, becoming the fourteenth Wikipedia to reach that milestone.
 The Chinese Wikipedia has been blocked in Mainland China since May 2015.
 Later in the year, on 26 June, the Portuguese Wikipedia exceeded the one million article mark, becoming the fifteenth Wikipedia to reach that milestone.
 The millionth article was Perdão de Richard Nixon (the Pardon of Richard Nixon).
+During 2018, Wikipedia retained its listing as the world's fifth-most-popular website according to Alexa Internet.
+One notable development was the use of Artificial Intelligence to create draft articles on overlooked topics.

 2019

-In August 2019, according to Alexa.com, Wikipedia fell from fifth-placed to seventh-placed website in the world for global internet engagement.

 On 23 April 2019, Chinese authorities expanded the block of Wikipedia to versions in all languages.
 The timing of the block coincided with the 30th anniversary of the 1989 Tiananmen Square protests and massacre and the 100th anniversary of the May Fourth Movement, resulting in stricter internet censorship in China.
+In August 2019, according to Alexa.com, Wikipedia fell from fifth-placed to seventh-placed website in the world for global internet engagement.